-The kora route makes a serious climb onto a moraine, eventually meeting the trail from the east bank.
+The Kora route makes a serious climb onto a moraine, eventually meeting the trail from the east bank.
 As you climb further, you will pass piles of clothing at Shiva-tsal, 5,331m/17,490ft.
 Tibetans leave an article of clothing, or a drop of blood here as part of leaving their past life behind them.
 Continuing past thousands of small rock cairns the trail leads across a boulder field, and possibly snow slopes leading up to the Dolma La at 5,630m/18,472ft.
-Here a large boulder on the pass representing the goddess, Dolma, better known by her Sanskrit name, Tara, is festooned with prayer flags and streamers.
+Here a large boulder on the pass representing the goddess, Dolma (better known by her Sanskrit name, Tara) is festooned with prayer flags and streamers.
 This is the physical and spiritual high point of the Kora.
 It is traditional to leave something as part of the collection of coins, prayer flags, teeth and other offerings attached to the rock.

 Money is pasted to the rock with butter and pilgrims make the requisite three circumambulations of the rock.
 This must be the world's largest collection of prayer flags.

-If you meet Tibetan pilgrims here you may be invited to join them for a picnic in celebration of completing the hardest part of the Kora; remember to take a little food to share with them.
+If you meet Tibetan pilgrims here you may be invited to join them for a picnic in celebration of completing the hardest part of the Kora - remember to take a little food to share with them.
 Descending, the trail is rocky at first then begins a series of switchbacks as it passes the lake, Gouri-kund, which at 5,450m/17,880ft is the highest lake in the world, although almost permanently frozen.
 Devout Hindu pilgrims are supposed to break the ice and bathe in its waters.
-More switchbacks lead down to the valley and a stone guest house alongside the Lham-chhukhir at 5,148m/16,890ft where there is a footprint of Buddha, called a shapje nearby.
-Yaks will be likely to be grazing around the area, and marmots may be out if it's a sunny evening.
+More switchbacks lead down to the valley and a stone guest house alongside the Lham-chhukhir at 5,148m/16,890ft where there is a footprint of Buddha, called a shapje, nearby.
+Yaks may be grazing around this area, and marmots may be out if it's a sunny evening.

 The route makes a long, gentle, descent of the Lham Chu valley, the eastern valley of Kailash.
 When crossing the stream of the Khado Sanglam you reach the Third Prostration Station; look upstream for the holy view of the east face of Kailash.
 You trek down towards Zutul-puk Gompa - Zuthul means cave and the gompa is named after a cave in which the Buddhist saint, Milarepa is said to have meditated, eating only nettles.
 Among the miracles he performed were adjusting the height of this cave to make it more comfortable and his footprint still remains on the roof.
-If you have any energy left you may wish to walk the distance up the valley to visit the gompa in the afternoon.